sagemath/trac_to_gh/Issue 3396.md

 # Issue 3396: [with patch, needs review] new function in misc/latex.py: print_or_typeset

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3396

 Original creator: jhpalmieri